mattheww/gomill/gomill_docs/sgf.rst

    Lists the properties which are present in the node.

    Returns a list of *PropIdents*, in unspecified order.

+.. method:: Tree_node.find_property(identifier)

+   Returns the value of the property whose *PropIdent* is *identifier*, looking in the node's ancestors if necessary.

+   This is intended for use with properties of type *game-info*, and with properties which have the *inherit* attribute.

+   It looks first in the node itself, then in its parent, and so on up to the root, returning the first value it finds.
+Otherwise the behaviour is the same as :meth:`~Tree_node.get`.

+   Raises :exc:`KeyError` if no node defining the property is found.

+.. method:: Tree_node.find(identifier)

+   :rtype: :class:`!Tree_node` or ``None``

+   Returns the nearest node defining the property whose *PropIdent* is *identifier*.

+   Searches in the same way as :meth:`~Tree_node.find_property`, but returns the node rather than the property value.
+Returns ``None`` if no node defining the property is found.

 .. rubric:: Convenience methods for properties